kevinnhan1/Coursera-Case-Studies/README.md

 write.csv(Combined_trips, "Filtered_Cyclistic_Data.csv")
 ```

 After cleaning and transforming the data, we were left with **9 columns** and **4474141 rows** of data.
 Prior before, there were **13 columns** and **5828235 rows** of data.
-Upon data cleaning and transformation a bit over **23%** of the data contained missing values ('N/A' values).
+Upon data cleaning and transformation, a bit over **23%** of the data contained missing values ('N/A' values).
 Imputation, wasn't considered due to the nature of the data.
 Thus, we went with moving forward with the data as it was still a large sample of the entire populatio nof the data.

 # Analyze:
 To start off, I did my calculations around **both** casual and annual members.
 I examined how popular bikes were being rented during the days of the week and during the months of a year.